-The work described in this success story began in the mid-1980s as a theoretical development for an airplane designed for high-angle-of-attack maneuverability.
+The work described in this success story began in the mid-1980s as a theoretical development for a high angle-of-attack aircraft.
 A Honeywell nonlinear dynamic inversion design was selected as the controller for the F-18 research vehicle and implemented in a full hardware-in-the-loop piloted simulation.

 In the late 1990s, NASA began the X-38 Space Station Crew Return Vehicle program.
-The nonlinear dynamic inversion controller was proposed for this program and allowed control updates as the vehicle's structural design changed by simply updating the OBAC model.
+The nonlinear dynamic inversion controller was proposed for this program and allowed control updates as the vehicle structural design changed by simply updating the OBAC model.

-These and other foundational projects led to the collaboration between Honeywell and Lockheed Martin, as well as the implementation of nonlinear dynamic inversion on the X-35 prototype and eventually the production F-35 vehicle, the latest state-of-the-art military aircraft.
+These and other foundational projects led to the collaboration between Honeywell and Lockheed Martin and implementation of nonlinear dynamic inversion on the X-35 prototype and eventually the production F-35 vehicle, the latest state-of-the-art military aircraft.
 The controller has provided consistent, predictable control through the transition from conventional flight to hover and has also enabled a 4X to 8X reduction in nonrecurring engineering development cost.

-For more information: Honeywell and Lockheed Martin, Multivariable Control Design Guidelines, Final Report, WL-TR-96-3099, Wright Patterson AFB, Ohio, USA, 1996.
+For further information: Honeywell and Lockheed Martin, Multivariable Control Design Guidelines, Final Report, WL-TR-96-3099, Wright Patterson AFB, OH, U.S.A., 1996.